 In 2018, almost 3 in 10 deaths in Ireland were caused by heart disease and stroke according to the Central Statistics Office.
 The 2019 Pfizer Health Index found that 40% of Irish adults are concerned about developing heart disease in the future, while high blood pressure and high cholesterol are among the top three health conditions reported.

-The Irish Heart Foundation advises that 80% of heart disease and stroke is preventable through lifestyle changes, including drinking less alcohol or none at all.
-September is Irish Heart Month - a great time to think about your drinking habits and see if it might be time to make a change.
+The Irish Heart Foundation advises that 80% of heart disease and stroke is preventable through lifestyle changes, including drinking less or cutting out alcohol.
+September is Irish Heart Month – a great time to think about your drinking habits and see if it might be time to make a change.

 We have all read media articles about research claiming the health benefits of moderate drinking however, a growing number of recent studies concluded that any beneficial effects against heart disease were cancelled out by the combined health risks associated with alcohol.